 Sue is a superb rider (people warming up nearby stop their horses dead in their tracks to watch Sue warm up) and gifted trainer.
 She is also a keen judge of horseflesh and I have been her, as she likes to describe it, personal photographer (wow, sounds really important doesn’t it!) and good friend ever since I interviewed her some 15 years ago for an article I was writing for the now defunct magazine HorsePlay.
 So when she called me and asked me to come to the show it was really friendship as usual.

-for quite a few months, albeit without much success, to turn a Thoroughbred mare I owned into a moderately reliable saddle horse/hack .
+Sue and I had been talking quite a lot during that period mostly because I had been trying, for quite a few months, albeit without much success, to turn a Thoroughbred mare I owned into a moderately reliable saddle horse/hack .
 I really wanted this mare to work out because she was lovely, kind (it seemed at the time I picked her out at least, although we all know that kind on the ground and kind under the saddle can be two different things entirely) and more importantly, gray.

 I have heard that car salesmen ALWAYS ask the woman what color she wants because they know that women tend to be more interested in the color of the car than what’s under the hood.
 This may seem a gross generalization, and you may be right, but in my case (I am embarrassed to admit this) it’s true.
 I, like many of the horse women I know, love gray horses (although most of the horses I have owned have been chestnuts – go figure).
 I think my obsession began at the age of nine when I first read Marguerite Henry’s classic King of the Wind, in which there is an illustration of the Earl Godolphin’s lovely gray foundation mare Roxanne.
 I remember thinking she was the most beautiful thing I had ever seen (this may have fanned into life the all consuming flame of my obsession with the Thoroughbred although Secretariat, also a Chestnut, probably had more to do with the mental shaping of my equine ideal) and I have been enthralled by the beautiful gray thoroughbreds ever since.